Endava/cats/docs/commands-and-arguments/arguments.md

 - `--contentType` A custom mime type if the OpenAPI spec uses content type negotiation versioning.
 - `--output` The path where the CATS report will be written.
 Default is `cats-report` in the current directory
 - `--skipReportingForIgnoredCodes` Skip reporting entirely for any of the ignored arguments provided in `--ignoreResponseXXX`
+- `--largeStringsSize=NUMBER` The size of the strings used by the Fuzzers sending large values like `VeryLargeStringsFuzzer`.
+Default: `40000`
+- `--debug` Sets logging level to all
+- `--json` Make specific commands output in `json` format
+- `--words=FILE` A custom dictionary that can be supplied.
+When this is supplied only the `TemplateFuzzer` will be active.

+Next arguments are active only when supplying a custom dictionary via `--words`:
+- `--matchResponseCodes=<matchResponseCodes>[,<matchResponseCodes>...]` A comma separated list of HTTP response codes that will be matched as error.
+All other response codes will be ignored from the final report.
+If provided, all Contract Fuzzers will be skipped
+- `--matchResponseLines=<matchResponseLines>[,<matchResponseLines>...]` A comma separated list of number of line counts in the response that will be matched as error.
+All other response line counts will be ignored from the final report.
+If provided, all Contract Fuzzers will be skipped
+- `--matchResponseRegex=<matchResponseRegex>` A regex that will match against the response that will be matched as error.
+All other response body matches will be ignored from the final report.
+If provided, all Contract Fuzzers will be skipped
+- `--matchResponseSize=<matchResponseSizes>[,<matchResponseSizes>...]` A comma separated list of response sizes that will be matched as error.
+All other response sizes will be ignored from the final report.
+If provided, all Contract Fuzzers will be skipped
+- `--matchResponseWords=<matchResponseWords>[,<matchResponseWords>...]` A comma separated list of word counts in the response that will be matched as error.
+All other response word counts will be ignored from the final report.
+If provided, all Contract Fuzzers will be skipped

 ```bash
 cats --contract=my.yml --server=https://locathost:8080 --checkHeaders